emranxec/KeepLearning/README.md

 ### Q. What are the general considerations or best practices for defining your Hibernate persistent classes?
 1. You must have a default no-argument constructor for your persistent classes and there should be getXXX() (i.e accessor/getter) and setXXX( i.e. mutator/setter) methods for all your persistable instance variables.
-2. You should implement the equals() and hashCode() methods based on your business key and it is important not to use the id field in your equals() and hashCode() definition if the id field is a surrogate key (i.e. Hibernate managed identifier).
+2. You should implement the equals() and hashCode() methods based on your business key, and it is important not to use the id field in your equals() and hashCode() definition if the id field is a surrogate key (i.e. Hibernate managed identifier).
 This is because the Hibernate only generates and sets the field when saving the object.
 3. It is recommended to implement the Serializable interface.
-This is potentially useful if you want to migrate around a multi-processor cluster.
+This is potentially useful if you want to migrate around a multiprocessor cluster.
 4. The persistent class should not be final because if it is final then lazy loading cannot be used by creating proxy objects.
 5. Use XDoclet tags for generating your *.hbm.xml files or Annotations (JDK 1.5 onwards), which are less verbose than *.hbm.xml files.